Best Extension Ladders: Reach New Heights

 This ladder has many different uses and different configurations for every possible need.
 It can extend to a maximum height of 12.5 feet tall and folds down to a compact, easy to carry 33.5-inch size.

-- Aluminum alloy covered in an oxidized surface
+- Made out of aluminum alloy and covered in an oxidized surface.

 The ladder includes a host of special features and extra layers of safety and enhanced stability.
 It can be adjusted to stand as tall as 25 feet and has a 300-pound maximum capacity.

-- Heavy-duty slide guides provide easy, safe extension
+- D-shaped rungs provide stability, and heavy-duty slide guides for easy, safe extension

 Why Trust Us